Valley Rail (ACE): Overview

-The Sacramento Extension will use the Sacramento Subdivision between Stockton and Sacramento.
+The Sacramento Extension will use the Union Pacific Railroad's Sacramento Subdivision between Stockton and Sacramento.
 In the first phase of the Sacramento Extension, six new stations would be constructed along the line between Natomas and the current eastern ACE terminus in Stockton Downtown (Cabral) station; a layover facility would be built near the new Natomas station in that north Sacramento neighborhood for the second phase.
 After the first phase, one ACE train would start from Natomas in the morning and continue to San Jose via Stockton, with a corresponding return trip in the afternoon; two round-trip Gold Runner trains would be added, both with Natomas as the northern terminus, operating to either Fresno or Bakersfield.
 The Gold Runner stop in Stockton would move from San Joaquin Street station to Downtown/Cabral.
 South of Stockton Downtown/Cabral, the Gold Runner would continue to operate on the Stockton Subdivision.

 In addition, the related North Valley Rail project proposes to extend service north from Natomas to Chico.
 Under the initial operating plan, two daily trains would depart Chico in the mornings, traveling south via Natomas and Stockton Downtown/Cabral; one would continue through and terminate at Union City, while the other would stay in Stockton for a timed transfer to Gold Runner trains.
 Two afternoon northbound trains would be provided for passengers returning to Chico.

 The Merced Extension is divided into two phases, covering Lathrop to Ceres and Ceres to Merced, which will extend service to Ceres and Merced via Lathrop and Modesto.
 This extension will use the Fresno Subdivision, joining the existing ACE route at a new North Lathrop station, just north of Lathrop/Manteca station.
 The existing route uses the Oakland Subdivision from Niles to Lathrop and the rail junction between the Fresno and Oakland subdivisions will be rebuilt.
 Several new stations will be constructed and the line will be double-tracked, extending the eastern ACE terminus to Merced, where a new layover facility would be added.
 Under the initial operating plans, four trains would start at Merced (Ceres after the first phase) in the mornings, traveling to North Lathrop, with a timed transfer stop for passengers continuing westbound to San Jose.
 Three trains would continue from North Lathrop to Natomas, where they would be stored for the day; one train would operate a mid-day roundtrip from Natomas to Stockton and back.
 One train would continue to San Jose.
 Three or four return trains would be provided from North Lathrop to Merced (Ceres) in the afternoons, timed to allow transfers for passengers eastbound from San Jose.

 In addition to the extensions to Sacramento and Ceres/Merced, Valley Rail includes a grade separation for the Stockton Diamond, a major rail junction between the Union Pacific and Burlington Northern Santa Fe, and upgrades to Gold Runner stations, including the relocation of Madera station and construction of Oakley station.